Skip to content

 The Cache-Control header tells the HTTP cache to store the result in the cache for 1 day (86400 seconds) The Vary: X-User-Content-Hash header tells the HTTP cache that this cache element may be used for all users which has the given x-user-hash (daea248406c0043e62997b37292bf93a8c91434e8661484983408897acd93814).
 The document might also be removed from the cache by purging any of the keys provided in the Surrogate-Key header.

 So back to the original problem here.
-This resource is for some reason not cached by Fastly ( remember the x-cache: MISS we started with).
+This resource is for some reason not cached by Fastly (remember the x-cache: MISS we started with).
 But origin says this page can be cached for 1 day.
 How can that be?
-The likely reason is that this page also contains some ESI fragments and that one or more of these are not cachable.
+The likely reason is that this page also contains some ESI fragments and that one or more of these aren't cachable.

 So, first let's see if there are any ESIs here.
-We remove the -IXGET options (in order to see content of the response, not only headers) to curl and search for esi:
+We remove the -IXGET options (to see content of the response, not only headers) to curl and search for esi:

 1